-Provincewide Shutdown and Stay-at-Home Order to Stop Spread of COVID-19
+Provincewide Declaration of Emergency and & Stay at Home Order to Stop Spread of COVID-19

 To learn about sector-specific restrictions that will be put in place under the Provincewide Shutdown, please see: COVID-19: provincewide shutdown.
 For additional measures that apply to the Eastern Ontario Health Unit (EOHU) region, please see: Public Health Orders, Public Health Advice and Additional Public Health Measures for All Sectors.